Gedney, Lincolnshire: Church

 Gedney Grade I listed Anglican parish church is dedicated to St Mary Magdalene.
 Originating in the 13th century, additions and alterations carried-on into the 17th.
 It was considerably restored in 1890 however the spire to the tower was unfinished and left as a stump.
 The tower, 86 ft to its parapet, has Early English lower stages and Perpendicular upper.
 The nave arcades and the chancel are of Decorated style.
 During the rebuilding of the south aisle in 1890 a brass of a female (ca. 1390), with a puppy at her feet, was discovered.
 Also in the south aisle is a damaged 13th-century effigy of a cross-legged knight, conjectured to represent Falco D'Oyry, and Jacobean alabaster monuments of Adlard Welby, his wife Cassandra and their five children, erected in 1605.
 The south porch has a rare upper chamber.
 At the east end of the north aisle are the remains of a 14th-century Jesse window.

-The church had 29 windows damaged in 2006, including the Jesse window.
-Vestments and an altar cloth were set alight but the fire did not take hold.
-Two culprits, 15 and 16 years old, were interviewed by police and admitted causing the damage.
+The church had 29 windows damaged in 2006, including its Jesse window, when its vestments and an altar cloth were set alight.
+Two culprits, who were aged 15 and 16 years old, admitted to police that they had caused the damage.

 Amenities

-Parish public houses are the Chequers on Gedney Dyke Main Street, the Grade II listed Old Black Lion in Chapelgate, and the Rising Sun.
+Public houses in the parish are the Chequers on Gedney Dyke Main Street, and the Grade II listed Old Black Lion in Chapelgate, and The Rising Sun.